-An experienced car accident attorney is your biggest ally following an accident, and this is especially true during the legally complicated aftermath of an Uber accident.
+An experienced car accident attorney is your biggest ally following an accident, and this is especially true during the complicated legal aftermath of an Uber accident.
 An attorney can take on insurance agencies that deny claims due to insufficient driver coverage.
 We can also go after the rideshare companies themselves, who do all they can to avoid paying out on an accident one of their drivers has caused.

 By negotiating with other parties and gathering the necessary evidence for you, you can enjoy a better chance of winning your claim, while also being able to concentrate on healing.
 As part of taking on your case, your attorney may:

-- Collect and review medical and other technical documents.
+- Collect and review medical and other technical documents

-- Gather medical bills and other expenses related to your accident.
+- Gather medical bills and other expenses related to your accident

-- Take witness testimony.
+- Take witness testimony

-- Order police reports.
+- Order police reports

-- Work with medical experts and other technical experts.
+- Work with medical experts and other technical experts

 Upon carefully reviewing this evidence, we can build a strong case that demonstrates your injuries and property damage were directly due to the Uber accident.
-We can also determine and prove the maximum of compensation you are owed.
+We can also determine and prove the maximum compensation you are owed.
 Choosing to take on an Uber driver or rideshare company on your own means taking the risk of not recovering full damages, and potentially being denied compensation altogether.